Modeling a Pin-Cell¶

 water_region = box & +clad_outer_radius

 The final step is to assign the cells we created to a universe and tell OpenMC that this universe is the "root" universe in our geometry.
-The Geometry
+The Geometry is the final object that is actually exported to XML.

 root_universe = openmc.Universe(cells=(fuel, gap, clad, moderator))